Say Hello to Inner Peace & Goodbye to Your Inner Critic

 Yes you have.
 We try yoga, prayer, meditation, self-help workshops and yet the gains we get in terms of our inner peace and serenity seem fleeting.
 As if on a looped tape, regrets about the past and fears for the future come back to run us ragged.
 Our minds can get hopelessly stuck on a negative groove that causes suffering.
 Great suffering.

 In the face of all the sewage of ain’t-it-awful self-talk with its resultant stress and anxiety, we need a big-time force to help us on a daily basis.
 Something powerful enough to allow us to handle the sharp thorns of life with acceptance, right action, and yes inner peace.
-We need something powerful enough to help us to enjoy the many (yes, many!) roses strewn our way.
+We need something powerful enough to calm our troubled minds so that we can enjoy the many (yes, many!) roses strewn our way.

 Yet, there is “something” that has worked to alleviate suffering and create inner peace for thousands of years.
 It is the willingness to be open to the spiritual dimension.
 Or put another way you have to recognize that: